123jk's Archlinux guide

 how to install packages

 Arch uses pacman as it's package manager (not to be confused with a certain round yellow game character).
-To install most of your apps you will have to use it a lot.
-Here are
+This will be one of your main ways to get apps.
+Some operations are: